 If you do not have naturally curly or wavy hair, it can be quite hard to recreate a style like this one.
 A fade will really help your curls to stand out and make the most of your natural style.
 You can also try the quiff disconnected hairstyle.

 Grab some attention for yourself with a vibrant bleached blonde hairstyle.
-If you are using bleach to take your natural color away, you should take care with the chemicals.
+If you are using bleach to take your natural color away, you should take care of the chemicals.

 Slicking your hair back is a great way to keep it neat and tidy for a professional look.
 A fine-toothed comb is an essential accessory for guys who want to wear their hair in this style.